Mindfulness Breath sessions for kids

-BREATHING EXERCISES AND YOGA MEDITATION HAVE A CALMING EFFECT ON CHILDREN
+BREATHING EXERCISES AND MEDITATION HAVE A CALMING EFFECT ON CHILDREN

-Transformational breath allows more oxygen and life-force into the body, it improves energy balance and flow within the energy field.
-It is a drug-free remedy for respiratory illness, regeneration and the primary way to detoxify your body.
+The diaphragmatic breath (we teach) allows more oxygen and life-force into the body, it improves energy balance and flow within the energy field.
+It is a drug-free remedy for respiratory illness, regeneration and the primary way to detoxify our body.

-Consequently, these breathing techniques may increase concentration, focus, and relaxation.
+Consequently, the breathing technique increases concentration, focus, and relaxation.

-Part of the journey of transformational breathing is gaining the ability to tap into more authentic aspects of oneself, thereby it may raise self-awareness and self-esteem.
+Part of the journey of transformational breathing is gaining the ability to tap into more authentic aspects of oneself, thereby it raises self-awareness and self-esteem.

 One of the most common learning difficulties diagnosed in children is Attention Deficit Disorder (ADD).
 By teaching these children to breathe more deeply and thereby bringing their energy more fully into their bodies, they may become more focused, and hold their attention better.
 (Dr Judith Kravitz)